jguida941/ci-hub-orchestrator/docs/guides/GETTING_STARTED.md

 ---

-## GitHub Setup (Distributed Mode)
+## Secrets Setup (GitHub Actions)

-To run CI via GitHub Actions (distributed mode), you need to configure secrets and variables.
+For distributed mode and OWASP scans, configure these secrets:

 ### 1. Create a Personal Access Token (PAT)